top of page

 How?

-We have a backhoe tractor that travels with a team of three to communities in need of water.
-The tractor digs pan dams of different sizes depending on the catchment potential and local population.
-To date we have dug and continue to maintain more than 65 dams.
+We have a backhoe tractor that travels with a team of three to migration routes, and or communities in need of water.
+The tractor digs pan dams of different sizes depending on the catchment potential.
+To date we have dug and continue to maintain more than 80 dams Also the tractor has proved essential in helping dig trenches for pipeline's to the communities, for our water projects and its very useful to help when we need to lift heavy things like water well sleeves..

 Main supporters of this programme